gkalpak/angular/aio/content/guide/upgrade-lazy.md

 ```

 Using an `NgModuleFactory` requires less boilerplate and is a good default option as it supports
-AoT out-of-the-box.
+AOT out-of-the-box.
 Using a custom function requires slightly more code, but gives you greater
 flexibility.

-#### Instantiating the Angular module "on-demand"
+#### Instantiating the Angular module on-demand

 Another key difference between `downgradeModule()` and `UpgradeModule` is that the latter requires
 you to instantiate both the AngularJS and Angular modules up-front.
 This means that you have to pay
-the cost of instantiating the Angular part of the application, even if you don't use any Angular
+the cost of instantiating the Angular part of the app, even if you don't use any Angular
-assets until later. `downgradeModule()` is again less aggressive: It will only instantiate the
+assets until later. `downgradeModule()` is again less aggressive.
+It will only instantiate the
-Angular part when it is required for the first time; i.e. as soon as a downgraded component needs to
+Angular part when it is required for the first time; that is, as soon as it needs to create a downgraded component.
-be created.

-You could go a step further and not even download the code for the Angular part of the application
+You could go a step further and not even download the code for the Angular part of the app
-to the user's browser, until it is needed.
-This is especially useful, when you use Angular on parts
+to the user's browser until it is needed.
+This is especially useful when you use Angular on parts
-of the hybrid application that are not necessary for the initial rendering or are not often reached
+of the hybrid app that are not necessary for the initial rendering or that
-by the user (or not reached by all types of users).
+the user doesn't reach.

-A few examples:
+A few examples are:

-- You use Angular on specific routes only and you don't need it until/if such a route is visited by
+- You use Angular on specific routes only and you don't need it until/if
-  the user.
+a user visits such a route.
-- You use Angular for features that are only visible to specific types of users (e.g. logged-in
-  users or administrators or VIP members).
-You don't need to load Angular until a user is
+- You use Angular for features that are only visible to specific types of users; for example, logged-in users, administrators, or VIP members.
+You don't need to load Angular until a user is authenticated.
-  authenticated.
-- You use Angular for a feature that is not critical for the initial rendering of the application
+- You use Angular for a feature that is not critical for the initial rendering of the app
   and you can afford a small delay in favor of better initial load performance.

 ### Bootstrapping with `downgradeModule()`

-As you may have guessed, you don't need to change anything in the way you bootstrap your existing
+As you might have guessed, you don't need to change anything in the way you bootstrap your existing
-AngularJS application.
-Unlike `UpgradeModule` &mdash; which requires some extra steps &mdash;
-`downgradeModule()` is able to take care of bootstrapping the Angular module (as long as you provide
+AngularJS app.
+Unlike `UpgradeModule`&mdash;which requires some extra steps&mdash;`downgradeModule()` is able to take care of bootstrapping the Angular module, as long as you provide
-the recipe).
+the recipe.

-In order to start using any `upgrade/static` APIs, you still need to load the Angular framework (as
+In order to start using any `upgrade/static` APIs, you still need to load the Angular framework as
-you would in a normal Angular application).
+you would in a normal Angular app.
 You can see how this can be done with SystemJS by
 following the instructions in the [Setup](guide/setup) guide, selectively copying code from the
 [QuickStart github repository](https://github.com/angular/quickstart).